 distance dependence when compared to electron tunneling.
 Contraction

-(or expansion) along the proton transfercoordinate, rPT, by molecular vibrations varies the proton wavefunction
+(or expansion) along the proton transfer coordinate, rPT, by molecular vibrations varies the proton wavefunction

-overlap to modulate the proton tunneling probability.Compapan class="Chemical">red
+overlap to modulate the proton tunneling probability.Compared

 to a proton, deuterons have a twofold mass, leading to